Neighborhoods of Tulsa, Oklahoma: Kendall-Whittier

 To the east of downtown is Tulsa's oldest suburban shopping area, which is noted for its abundance of red brick.
 It boasts primarily a mix of art studios, breweries, restaurants, and non-mainstream retail.
 The neighborhood's center, Whittier Square, hosts the Tulsa Farmers Market and is home to the non-profit arthouse Circle Cinema, Tulsa's oldest movie theater.
 The shopping area and surrounding neighborhoods are now popular with Tulsa's rapidly growing Hispanic community.
 Just east of this area is the University of Tulsa.

 Ranch Acres

 Recognized as a historic neighborhood, Ranch Acres was added the National Register of Historic Places in 2007.
 The neighborhood is an excellent example of a post-World War II ranch house subdivision.
 The area is situated primarily between 31st and 41st Streets along South Harvard.

 Patrick Henry

-The Patrick Henry Neighborhood was developed during the Fifties and Sixties and situated between Harvard and Yale at 41st Street south I-44.
+The Patrick Henry Neighborhood was developed during the 1950s and 1960s and situated between Harvard and Yale at 41st Street south I-44.
 Patrick Henry is made up of ranch-style homes known for their open floorplans and large lots.
 Many of these homes were featured on the annual Parade of Homes tours that featured new and modern designs.